4 Newer Primary Care Practice Models for Patients

 It’s not like there is special training to be a concierge doctor vs. a direct primary care doctor vs. a traditional primary care doctor.

 Within any kind of primary care model, you’ll find capable doctors who strive to provide the best possible care to their patients.
-Now, it’s up to you to find out which model works the best for you.
+Now, it’s up to you to find out which model works best for you.